-Regarding Seth Sothel's term as Governor of South Carolina (1690-1691), the following has been recorded:
+Regarding Seth Sothel's term as Governor of South Carolina (1690-1692), the following has been recorded:

-In South Carolina, popular government was planted from the beginning, forming a popular assembly with the arrival of the first immigrants and began to frame laws, selecting William Sayle as their leader and first governor.
-Sayle did not live long and was succeeded by Yeamans, who led the colonists for four years before being charged with filling his own coffers at the expense of the colonists.
+In South Carolina, popular government was planted from the beginning, forming a popular Assembly with the arrival of the first immigrants and began to frame laws, selecting William Sayle as their leader and first governor.
+Sayle did not live long and was succeeded by West then Yeamans, who led the colonists for four years before being charged with filling his own coffers at the expense of the colonists.

-Yeamans was succeeded by John West, who held the post for nine years.
+Yeamans was succeeded again by John West, who held the post for eight years.
 Seth Sothel, having been driven from North Carolina, came to South Carolina and usurped the government, beginning his period of plundering the South Carolina settlers.
 The people soon rose up against him and he was again, forced to flee.
 Following this, both what would become South Carolina and North Carolina, shared several governors.

 |<< Last Governor - John Jenkins||